-III Challenging – Parts of the trip are physically challenging, involve hiking on rough terrain or in sand or at high altitudes.
-There may be very long drives on rough roads (really rough especially in Eritrea); weather conditions with high heat or humidity, presence of insects.
-You may have simple picnic lunches, primitive bathroom facilities along the road and remoteness from modern towns or cities plus service in Eritrea are very often slow.
+III Challenging – Parts of the trip are physically challenging, involve some hiking on unpaved terrain or in sand.
+There may be long drives on rough roads; weather conditions with high heat (in the 90’s).
+You may have simple picnic lunches, primitive bathroom facilities along the road and remoteness from modern towns or cities.

 **Delightful: Comfortable yet on the Spartan side, usually small but always with private facilities.
 Some breakfasts are simple and basic but all hotels should have “working” A/C though not very reliable.
 (Average classification if you dare to compare to western style hotels is about 2 or 3 stars.